SalesforceSFDC/Apex/README.md

 * It defines the scope and lifetime of static variables.
 * It defines the context for those governor limits that are preset between execution contexts.

+#### Static Variables
+There lifetime and scope is defined by the execution context.
+In other words, static variables can only be accessed from within the execution context in which they are created, and are deleted when the execution context completes.

 ### Variables